Bravado is a show by the artist Scottee. It’s a memoir…

-George was a uniquely talented singer and songwriter.
-He was also a scream inducing global pin-up, cultural icon and a spliff totin’ pop queen.
+George Michael would have been 57 today.
+He was a uniquely talented singer and songwriter.
+He was a global pin-up, cultural icon and a spliff totin’ pop queen.
 I still love him.

 I didn’t always love George Michael.
 When Wham! first bounced into our living rooms via Top of the Pops in ‘81, it was wise to hide appreciation of the duo’s tunes, bouffants and propensity for biker jackets over bare chests.
 It wasn’t just fear of being denounced gay by one’s peers.
 A love of Wham! was deeply uncool.